-Recently, there has been an outpouring of complaints from travelers to Uganda regarding a shortage of gorilla permits in Bwindi and Mgahinga National Parks.
+Recently, there has been an outpouring of complaints from travelers to Uganda regarding a shortage of gorilla permits in Bwindi Impenetrable National Park and Mgahinga Gorilla National Park.
 This has become a major concern for both tour operators and tourists who wish to visit the country to see the magnificent mountain gorillas.
 The shortage of permits is a result of several underlying factors, despite the fact that Uganda has a sufficient number of habituated gorilla families to accommodate the growing number of tourists visiting these national parks.
 This shortage is causing difficulties for all parties involved and must be addressed in order to ensure a positive and fulfilling gorilla trekking experience for all visitors to Uganda.

-One of the significant reasons for the scarcity of gorilla permits in Bwindi and Mgahinga National Parks in Uganda is the relatively low cost of obtaining a permit compared to other gorilla trekking destinations, such as Rwanda.
+One of the significant reasons for the scarcity of gorilla permits in Bwindi Impenetrable National Park and Mgahinga Gorilla National Park in Uganda is the relatively low cost of obtaining a permit compared to other gorilla trekking destinations, such as Rwanda.
 The cost of a gorilla permit for foreign non-residents is just USD 700, while the cost for foreign residents is USD 600 and for East African citizens, it is UGX 250,000.
 Despite the affordability of gorilla permits in Uganda, the demand for gorilla trekking experiences continues to grow, leading to a shortage of permits and difficulties for tourists and tour operators.
 This disparity in permit prices and demand highlights the need for effective management and regulation of the gorilla trekking industry in Uganda.

 The affordable price of gorilla permits in Uganda, combined with its reputation for safety, has made it a popular choice for gorilla trekking.
 The rise in cost of permits in Rwanda, from USD 750 to USD 1500, has caused many tourists to seek out alternative destinations, with Uganda being the more budget-friendly option.
 The increasing demand for gorilla trekking experiences in Uganda underscores the need for responsible and sustainable management of the industry, as well as the importance of providing tourists with secure and affordable experiences in observing gorillas in the wild.